Avoid these ingredients during pregnancy or breastfeeding

 Skin penetration routes

 You are standing in front of a store shelf full of skin care products and all you think is; how do I get rid of my dry skin, pigment spots or pimples.
 Which is very understandable.
 It is still wise to avoid certain cosmetic substances.
 Often because we do not know how much of it is absorbed into the body, what the substances do in your body during pregnancy and which cosmetic ingredients are passed on during breastfeeding.
-There are three skin penetration routes of cosmetic ingredients: directly through the skin (intracellular), between the skin cells (intercellular) and through your hair follicles or sweat glands (follicular).
-The route is determined by the size of the substance (molecule size), is the substance water or fat soluble, is the skin intact or damaged, location (eyelid versus sole of the foot), skin surface and duration of contact (is it a stay on or rinse off product).

 For ethical reasons, few studies have been conducted in pregnant women.
 Most findings are based on experimental animal studies, case reports and some randomized trials.
 In the conclusion of these trials and studies, the sentences often end with: ‘However, the statistical power is not sufficient to justify use during pregnancy’